day/consensual/README.md

 The idea is big (and I'm being vague on purpose), but the app is small (as you can see).
 I'm using this as an opportunity to explore a Meteor, Cordova, and Famo.us.
 Eventually, I plan to seek funding, but it's barely more than a twinkle in my eye at this point.

 ###Current Status
 It's a handy todo list that anybody can edit.
-Right now there are no users and no auth.
-That's next up.

 View it here: http://consensu.al

 ###Project Roadmap
-* Add users/auth
 * Toggle public/private tasks
 * View other users public tasks
 * Propose a task for another user; that user can accept or reject it